f/graphql.js/README.md

 })
 ```

-## Prepare Query for Execution
+### Prepare Query for Lazy Execution

 You can prepare queries for lazy execution.
+It will allow you to reuse your queries with
+different variables without any hassle.

 ```js
 var login = graph(`query ($email: String!, $password: String!) {